-This page explains plagiarism and why to avoid it.
+This post explains plagiarism and why to avoid it.
 The following text is from USLegal.com and contains important legal information:

 “Plagiarism is taking the writings or literary ideas of another and selling and/or publishing them as one’s own writing.
 Brief quotes or use of cited sources do not constitute plagiarism.
 The original author can bring a lawsuit for appropriation of his/her work against the plagiarist and recover the profits.
 Although not normally a crime, a person who plagiarizes is subject to being sued for fraud or copyright infringement if prior creation can be proved.
 Penalties vary depending on jurisdiction, the charges brought, and are determined on a case by case basis.